 Readmission After A Period of Suspension

-After a period of scholastic suspension, a student may be readmitted on academic probation.
-Before readmission under probationary status, the suspended student must report to office of Counseling and Advising for an academic counseling interview.
+After a period of Academic Suspension, a student may be readmitted on academic probation.
+Before readmission under probationary status, the suspended student must report to Counseling and Student Disability Services for an academic counseling session to develop an Academic Improvement Plan.

-A student on academic suspension who raises their cumulative GPA to 2.00 or higher can be reinstated in good standing following application to the office of Admissions and Records.
+Students on Academic Suspension who raise their cumulative GPA to 2.00 or higher can be reinstated in good standing following application to the Office of Admissions and Records.
 Removal from suspension can be most effectively accomplished by re-enrolling for courses in which the student has a failing grade.

-If a student who has been suspended feels that unusual circumstances warrant a review, the student may provide a written appeal to the Scholastic Appeals Committee in care of the Counseling and Advisement Center.
+If a student who has been suspended feels that unusual circumstances warrant a review, the student may provide a written appeal to the Academic Appeals Committee in care of the Counseling and Student Disability Services.

 Developmental Studies Program